kdgonz7/beatrun/README.md

 * The checkpoint system was also removed
 * The disarm system is removed, which maintains certain compatibility with [BSMod](https://steamcommunity.com/sharedfiles/filedetails/?id=2106330193)
 * The focus on trying to mimic Mirror's Edge, and a realigned vision to be a realism/gameplay enhancing addon.
+* Any Beatrun fonts that are created, utilizing the default GMod fonts can yield for a more lightweight experience.

 ## What is CHANGED?